Analytical chemistry: History

 Analytical chemistry has been important since the early days of chemistry, providing methods for determining which elements and chemicals are present in the object in question.
 During this period, significant contributions to analytical chemistry included the development of systematic elemental analysis by Justus von Liebig and systematized organic analysis based on the specific reactions of functional groups.

-The first instrumental analysis was flame emissive spectrometry developed by Robert Bunsen and Gustav Kirchhoff who discovered rubidium (Rb) and caesium (Cs) in 1860.
+The first instrumental analysis was flame emissive spectrometry, developed by Robert Bunsen and Gustav Kirchhoff, who discovered rubidium (Rb) and caesium (Cs) in 1860.

 Most of the major developments in analytical chemistry took place after 1900.
 During this period, instrumental analysis became progressively dominant in the field.
 In particular, many of the basic spectroscopic and spectrometric techniques were discovered in the early 20th century and refined in the late 20th century.

 The separation sciences follow a similar timeline of development and have also became increasingly transformed into high-performance instruments.
 In the 1970s many of these techniques began to be used together as hybrid techniques to achieve a complete characterization of samples.

 Starting in the 1970s, analytical chemistry became progressively more inclusive of biological questions (bioanalytical chemistry), whereas it had previously been largely focused on inorganic or small organic molecules.
 Lasers have been increasingly used as probes and even to initiate and influence a wide variety of reactions.
 The late 20th century also saw an expansion of the application of analytical chemistry from somewhat academic chemical questions to forensic, environmental, industrial and medical questions, such as in histology.

 Modern analytical chemistry is dominated by instrumental analysis.
 Many analytical chemists focus on a single type of instrument.
 Academics tend to either focus on new applications and discoveries or on new methods of analysis.
 The discovery of a chemical present in blood that increases the risk of cancer would be a discovery that an analytical chemist might be involved in.
 An effort to develop a new method might involve the use of a tunable laser to increase the specificity and sensitivity of a spectrometric method.
 Many methods, once developed, are kept purposely static so that data can be compared over long periods of time.
-This is particularly true in industrial quality assurance (QA), forensic and environmental applications.
+This is particularly true in industrial quality assurance (QA), forensic, and environmental applications.
 Analytical chemistry plays an increasingly important role in the pharmaceutical industry where, aside from QA, it is used in the discovery of new drug candidates and in clinical applications where understanding the interactions between the drug and the patient are critical.

 The 21st century has been defined by the digitalization of analytical chemistry.
 The handling of large datasets ("big data") from instruments like Orbitrap mass spectrometers has made advanced data analysis, including machine learning, an essential skill.
-This era also focuses strongly on sustainability, leading to the principles of Green Analytical Chemistry, which aim to minimize the environmental impact of chemical analyses.
+This era also focuses strongly on sustainability, leading to the green chemistry subfield of Green Analytical Chemistry, which aims to minimize the environmental impact of chemical analyses.